quickapps/docs/eng/developers/field-api.md

 Configuration YAML
 -------------------

-Same as in modules, Fields must define a configuration file:
+Same as modules, Fields must define a configuration file describing certain information about it self:

     name: Human readable name
     description: Brief description about your Field